palewire/savepagenow/docs/python.md

 ### Authentication

-By default, savepagenow sends anonymous requests, which are limited to 3 captures per minute.
+By default, savepagenow sends anonymous requests, which are limited to three captures per minute.

 Authenticated requests are allowed 6 captures per minute.
 To take advantage of this, you must register an account with [archive.org](https://archive.org/account/login.createaccount.php) and set your [API credentials](https://archive.org/account/s3.php) to the local environment variables ``SAVEPAGENOW_ACCESS_KEY`` and ``SAVEPAGENOW_SECRET_KEY``.